-Working Together: People with Disabilities and Computer Technology (14 minutes).
+Show video, Working Together: People with Disabilities and Computer Technology (14 minutes).

 As the students in the video demonstrate, computers help lower many barriers faced by people with disabilities.
 They show how various technologies make it possible for people who have disabilities to use computing resources.
 These are only examples, since abilities, disabilities, and learning styles are unique to individuals.
 Many accommodations are simple, creative alternatives for traditional ways of doing things.
 You and your students can generate other effective ideas.

 Next, we will consider examples of accommodations that allow people with disabilities to effectively utilize electronic resources.
 We will address several categories of disability, including sensory, learning, and mobility impairments.

 For some students who have low vision, standard written materials are too small to read, or objects may be blurry.
 Others may see objects only within a specific field of vision.
 Still others may see an image with sections missing or blacked out.
 Learning via a visual medium may be more mentally fatiguing for people who have low vision than for people who have standard vision.
 Examples of general accommodations for students with low vision include large-print books, handouts, signs, and equipment labels.
 The most heavily used lab handouts should be available in alternative formats, including large-print and electronic versions.
 Provide seating with good lighting.
 Providing areas with dim lighting may be helpful for those who are light-sensitive.